un-nf/404/README.md

 - Hop limit → forced to 255
 - Flow label → randomized

+### TLS cipher-suite control

+Transport Layer Security allows users to stay secure online with E2EE between `userMachine <-> googleServer`.
+During the TLS handshake, the `userMachine` and `googleServer` negotiate the best combination of ciphers.
+The server can then hash that combination (and its specific send-order) to get a value like this:

+JA3: `e7d705a3286e19ea42f587b344ee6865`

+This value is relatively unique (especially when send-order is taken into consideration) and is often enough to identify combinations of OSes, browsers, and other user-unique telemetry signals.
+While TLS alone is not enough to identify a unique client, when used in combination with other fingerprinting techniques (even basic timing analysis), it can hugely aid in thinning the herd.

+The 404 fingerprint is deterministic, that is you will get the same one every time.
+Further patches to shuffle cipher-suite (like Chrome and Firefox) as well as inject random ciphers are coming!

 ### Comprehensive JS coverage

 If you go through the JS files starting with 0/1/2, you will find extensive coverage of many fingerprinting vectors.
-This includes, but is not limited to:
+The obfuscation method (proxy, property redefine, freeze) differs per specific JS vector.
+The list of covered values includes, but is not limited to:

 1. Font protection (multi-layered)
 2. WebRTC protection - you can still use your peripherals, they just don't leak as much data.
 Local IP remains private when allowing browser access to peripherals.